caseyscarborough/github/README.md

 #### User

-Returns a OpenStruct (hash) containing information about a user.
+Returns a Hash containing information about a user.

 ```ruby
 user = GitHub.user('caseyscarborough')